jethrokuan/blog/content/blog/code_litmus_tests.md

 1.  **API Modularity**: Can you describe well your API, if written in a purely human language with no code extracts?
 2.  **Compactness**: Does an experienced user need a manual?
-3. Does changing a part of code affect other system properties?
+3.  **Orthogonality**: Does changing a part of code affect other system properties?
 4.  **Single Point of Truth**: Do data structures have states with 1-1 correspondence with the states of the real-world system?
 5.  **Code Modularity**: Are there any global variables?
 Is the size of